mphe/GDNative-Ropesim/README.md

 When one of these nodes is selected, a "Ropesim" menu appears in the editor toolbar that can be used to toggle live preview in the editor on and off.

+All rope related tools, automatically pause themselves when their target rope is paused to save performance.

 # Showcase

 A quick overview of how to use each node.